oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 **Use this option if...**

 - You expect to support multiple clients (e.g. web, mobile etc), and/or:
-- ​You expect to support multiple applications
+- You expect to support multiple applications